unfor19/kubernetes-localdev/README.md

 ## Asynchronous Support And Discussions <!-- omit in toc -->

-If you have any question, suggestion, idea, or even if you just want to show and tell about your work, feel free to create a discussion in the [Discussions section](https://github.com/unfor19/kubernetes-localdev/discussions).
+If you have any questions, suggestions, ideas, or even if you want to show and tell about your work, feel free to create a discussion in the [Discussions section](https://github.com/unfor19/kubernetes-localdev/discussions).

 ## Table Of Contents <!-- omit in toc -->